zlsun/dotfiles/README.md

 Your can use following script to install all configurations.
 However, because this repository contains many personal settings, installing directly may cause some problems.
-I recommend you just use this repository as a reference to create your own configurations.
+I recommend you to use this repository as a reference to create your own configurations.

 ```shell
 git clone --recursive https://github.com/zlsun/dotfiles.git